ChemaAlfonso/ts-vue-boilerplate/README.md

 The TS-vue-boilerplate comes with the following features:

 - **Vue 3**: The project uses Vue 3, the latest major version of the Vue.js framework, which brings improved performance and new features.
+[Learn more](https://v3.vuejs.org/)

 - **Vue Router**: Vue Router is integrated & ready to provide routing capabilities for your Vue.js application, making it easy to create single-page applications with multiple views.
 [Learn more](https://router.vuejs.org/)